dirkwhoffmann/vAmigaTS/Copper/Timing/README.md

 The reference images reveal that the video beam counter is greater or equal than $000B, but less than $000D when the Copper processes the first instruction.

+#### copstrt3

+Checks the behaviour of a SKIP command followed by a MOVE command and a WAIT command.

+The reference image reveals that only MOVE commands can skipped.

 Dirk Hoffmann, 2019